John Caldwell: Four people released in shooting investigation

 - Published

-Four people arrested as part of the investigation into the attempted murder of senior PSNI detective John Caldwell have been released.
+Four people arrested as part of the investigation into the attempted murder of senior detective John Caldwell have been released.

 The two men, aged 34 and 21, and two women, aged 52 and 34, were among 11 people arrested in County Tyrone on Friday.